 The sous vide process leaves your food without a nice seared crust, but that doesn’t mean you need to serve or eat it that way!
-You can sear your food in a pan after it’s done in the sous vide bath, but we find that this tends to cook it more than we would prefer, and takes away from the main point of the sous vide process.
+For many foods, the best practice is to sear it in a hot (ideally cast iron) pan after it’s done in its sous vide bath.
+Check out our guide to the perfect steak to learn more about how this works!

 Our Recommendation: Set of Three Kenley Sous Vide Weights

 Buoyancy, it turns out, is the enemy of perfectly cooked sous vide meals.
 If your would-be restaurant-worthy creation is bobbing in and out of the water bath, it will cook unevenly and may even be unsafe if certain parts are in the food temperature “danger zone.”
 For a perfect result, your food needs to be perfectly submerged.
 That’s where sous vide weights come in—and why they’re one of our favorite sous vide accessories!

 Suitable for most cases, simple to use, and inexpensive by nature, weights are another case where we don’t recommend splurging, because the basics are fine.
 Just make sure the weights you choose are food-safe.